Full Mouth Reconstruction Palmer, AK

 Additionally, a complete mouth reconstruction may involve bone grafting, especially when implants are chosen.
 Dental deep cleanings are also an option to combat moderate to severe gum disease.
 People with gaps of missing teeth can choose to receive a dental bridge, while porcelain veneers are an option for people with misaligned or discolored teeth in the front.

 “The process of a full mouth reconstruction varies from patient to patient, depending on their preferences and needs.”

-Check out what others are saying about our dental services on Yelp: Full Mouth Reconstruction in Palmer, AK
+Check out what others are saying about our dental services on Google: Full Mouth Reconstruction in Palmer, AK

 Top Mouth and Bottom Mouth Reconstructions

 A common alternative to full mouth reconstruction is a partial treatment of just the upper or lower mouth.
 The treatments for both parts of the mouth are similar.
 However, according to the Mayo Clinic, the jawbone, which is at the bottom of the mouth, may require bone grafting if it is overly weakened or damaged.

 This can also happen with the top of the mouth but is less common.
 Some reconstruction of the jawbone and gums may be necessary to create a healthy smile even if implants are not used.

 “A common alternative to full mouth reconstruction is a partial treatment of just the upper or lower teeth.”

 People Also Ask